Kenneth Stevenson (bishop): Life

 Stevenson was born in Edinburgh on 19 November 1949.
 He was educated at Edinburgh Academy and the University of Edinburgh, taking his MA in 1970.

 Stevenson was consecrated as Bishop of Portsmouth in 1995, following parish work in Lincoln, Guildford, and in the university chaplaincy at the University of Manchester.
 He was married, with four children.

 Stevenson held a PhD from the University of Southampton and a DD from the University of Manchester where he lectured in liturgy alongside his work as a chaplain.
 He was involved in the Church of England's participation in the Porvoo Communion, not least because he was part-Danish.
 He was a Knight Commander of the Kingdom of Denmark's Order of the Dannebrog.

+As Bishop, Stevenson was "a highly public bishop and loved the city's diversity.
+He was at home at Cowes Week or enjoying the hospitality of the Royal Navy, also moving among some of the most deprived communities in Britain."

-In 2006, having been diagnosed with leukemia, he began a course of treatment.
+In 2006, having been diagnosed with leukemia, Stevenson began a course of treatment and he returned to work in November.
 On 22 February 2009 he announced at a service at Portsmouth Cathedral that he would retire in September 2009 due to continuing ill-health.
-He presided at his last confirmation service on 19 July 2009 at St Peter's Church Seaview, Isle of Wight.
+He presided at his last confirmation service on 19 July 2009 at St Peter's Church, Seaview, Isle of Wight.
 Stevenson commented in a statement: